 Null pointer dereference in Windows TCP/IP allows an unauthorized attacker to deny service over a network.

-Stack-based buffer overflow in Windows TCP/IP allows an authorized attacker to elevate privileges locally.
+Concurrent execution using shared resource with improper synchronization ('race condition') in Windows TCP/IP allows an authorized attacker to elevate privileges locally.

 Heap-based buffer overflow in Volume Manager Extension Driver allows an authorized attacker to execute code with a physical attack.